-Last Updated on June 24, 2019 by
+Last Updated on July 9, 2021 by Ellen Christian

 Learning how to make a magic wand can help you assemble many different types of costumes.
 Whether your little girl wants to be a princess, a fairy, a witch, or Tinkerbell, a magic wand is an important part of the costume.
 Depending on what type of character your child wants to be, you can adjust the colors to match.
 Since I am making this magic wand for Tinkerbell, I chose to paint mine yellow and green.
 A princess or fairy costume could be white, pink or lavender.
 A witch costume could be black, red and silver.
 Just use your imagination.
 Make your magic wand in purple and black for a Harry Potter themed magic wand.